 - As a result, it will show all the cells containing 0 value in them.
-We can check here if all the cells or values are containing 0 or not.
+We can check here if all the cells or values contain 0 or not.

 - Again, we will click on Replace All option if all the cells found are correct.

-- At last, we will see all the Zeros have been replaced by Dash in the datasheet.
+- Finally, we will see all the Zeros have been replaced by Dash in the datasheet.

 Things to Remember

 - In the first method, the alignment will be changed to Right and show numbers up to 2 decimal places.

 - For the other three methods, the alignment will remain the same.